-About California DUI Defense
+California DUI Defense Attorneys for the LGBT Community

-Legal Definition of DUI in California
+About DUI Defense in California

 In the state of California, anyone who drives or operates a motor vehicle while under the influence of drugs or alcohol can be arrested and taken into custody on DUI charges.
 Under state law, an adult person is considered too intoxicated to be driving a vehicle if their blood alcohol concentration is at or above .08%.
 It is illegal for individuals under the age of 21 to drive with a blood alcohol concentration of .01% or higher.
+Pride Legal’s network of experienced, LGBT-friendly DUI Defense Attorneys will get you the justice you deserve.

 Although California’s toughest laws are directed towards people who drink and drive, this does not make their cases undisputable.
 In order to be convicted of a DUI, a lawyer must successfully prove you were driving an automobile and while under the influence of drugs or alcohol.
 However,